apache/commons-rng/README.md

 -----------------------------------
 You can download source and binaries from our [download page](https://commons.apache.org/proper/commons-rng/download_rng.cgi).

-Alternatively you can pull it from the central Maven repositories, e.g.:
+Alternatively, you can pull it from the central Maven repositories, e.g.:

 ```xml
 <dependency>